 Beach like a local on the Eastern Shore….

 There are a lot of large and beautiful public beaches around Lake Tahoe, but they suffer from the same affliction most public beaches in the Summer do…crowds.
-If you are interested in a true Tahoe experience, among things to do in Lake Tahoe, that doesn’t involve paying to park, we have some great suggestions you may not find in your guide .
+If you are interested in a true Tahoe experience, among things to do in Lake Tahoe, that doesn’t involve paying to park, we have some great suggestions you may not find in your guide book.
 Be forewarned, these secluded stretches of sand come at a cost of a 10-20 minute hike down to the water.
 There are no large parking lots either, so drivers should be ready to park along the side of the road and hike down.

 Not sure where a particular beach is?
 Don’t fret; the lakeside route is guaranteed to be littered with paths that will take you towards the waters edge.